unseensnick/odin-calculator/README.md

 # Calculator Project

-A vanilla JavaScript calculator built as the final project for The Odin Project's Foundations Course.
+A fully functional vanilla JavaScript calculator built as the final project for The Odin Project's Foundations Course.
+Features progressive equation display, comprehensive keyboard support, and a clean architectural design.

 ## Project Structure